KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials.md

 ## Keyboard input view controller

 ``KeyboardInputViewController`` is the most essential type in the library.
-Just make your **KeyboardController** inherit this class, to get access to a bunch of additional capabilities.
+Just make your **KeyboardController** inherit this class to get access to a bunch of additional capabilities.

 KeyboardKit also has a ``KeyboardController`` protocol that aims to make it easier to use KeyboardKit in platforms that don't support UIKit.
 This is however not fully implemented yet.